Things to do in the city of Kraków (Cracow) with kids

 “Wheels & Heels” – a museum of dolls and toy cars in Kraków

-The Museum displays the world’s largest collection of dolls and toy cars.
+The Museum displays the world’s most extensive collection of dolls and toy cars.
 The attractions include a unique collection of almost a thousand Barbie™ dolls, the first doll presented at the Toy Fair exhibition over 65 years ago, modern and historical Hot Wheels® collectible models, Matchbox® car models.
 LLedo and Dinky from over 50 years ago, 9,000+ toy cars.
-The Museum’s offer includes workshops for kindergartens and schools and birthday parties.
+The Museum’s offer includes workshops for kindergartens and schools, and birthday parties.

 Photo source: “Wheels & Heels”